xxks-kkk/linuxjedi.co.uk/content/blog/2017/06/15/leetcode-crawler.md

 [Dive Into Python](http://www.diveintopython.net/object_oriented_framework/importing_modules.html)

 > When should you use *from module import*?
+>
-> - If you will be accessing attributes and methods often and don't want to type the module name over and over, use *from module import*.
+> - If you will be accessing attributes and methods often and don't want to type the module name over and over, use "*from module import*".
-> - If you want to selectively import some attributes and methods but not others, use *from module import*.
+> - If you want to selectively import some attributes and methods but not others, use "*from module import*".
-> - If the module contains attributes or functions with the same name as ones in your module, you must use *import module* to avoid name conflicts.
+> - If the module contains attributes or functions with the same name as ones in your module, you must use "*import module*" to avoid name conflicts.

-!!!note
+>
-  The author makes extra remark: Use *from module import \** sparingly, because it makes it difficult to determine where a particular function or attribute came from, and that makes debugging and refactoring more difficult.
+> The author makes extra remark: Use *from module import \** sparingly, because it makes it difficult to determine where a particular function or attribute came from, and that makes debugging and refactoring more difficult.

 ```python
 script, url = sys.argv